Skip to Content

 What Causes Sewer Flies/Drain Flies In an RV?

-Another potential source of sewer flies/drain flies is keeping a waste tank dump valve open when connected to a sewer hookup.
-(We’re talking about the gray valve since no RVer would ever make the critical error of leaving the black valve open… right?)
+Another potential source of sewer flies/drain flies is keeping a waste tank dump valve open when connected to a sewer hookup (we’re talking about the gray valve since no RVer would ever make the critical error of leaving the black valve open… right?).

 How to Get Rid of Drain Flies In an RV

+When learning how to eliminate drain flies in an RV, the first step is to identify the source of the problem.
+If you see drain flies in your RV, you need to figure out where they’re coming from.
 They generally lay their eggs in the slime layer that forms on the walls of pipes and drains, and the larvae feed on the organic matter in the drain pipes.
-In about two weeks’ time, they’ll emerge as adults.
+In about two weeks’ time, they emerge as adults.

+Luckily, adult drain/sewer flies are attracted to moisture and light, typically congregating in the vicinity of their breeding sites or entry points.
 You can use the “tape test” to determine which drain pipe is infested.
 To do this, simply cover a drain opening with clear tape, leaving a very small gap for airflow.
 After 24 hours, check the tape to see if any flies are stuck to it.

 Repeat this process on each drain in the RV.
 Wherever you find drain flies on the tape you’ve placed, you’ve identified an area where you have a problem.

-Clean and Sanitize Your RV Pipes & Drains
+Step 2: Clean and Sanitize Your RV Pipes & Drains

 Boiling Water

 One thing most people have on hand in an RV is water, so this is a popular first step.
 Simply boil some water on your stove and pour it down the drain.
-You may need to repeat the process several times over a week or two.
+You may need to repeat the process several times over the course of a week or two.
 The purpose is to dissolve/melt any slime in the pipes and flush out the flies and larvae that the boiling water will kill.

 Water circling a drain